UdeS-GRO/S4H2019-ROS-sensor-head/Hardware/README.md

 5 - Assembly the X module:

-Take the X motor (XM-430-w350) and screw the motor adapter (item no ...).
+Take the X motor (XM-430-w350) and screw the motor adaptor (item no ...).
 Place bearing support (2x) and spacer with screw #6-32(2x).
 Screw the shaft adaptor under the 3d printed piece with 4x #6-32.
 Align shaft, bearing, spacer and ring for complete the assy.

 6 - Assembly the Y module:

-Take de
+Take the Y motor(XM-430-w250) and screw the motor adaptor on it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNjI0MTQwMiwtMjM4MTM3MzU2LC0xND
+eyJoaXN0b3J5IjpbNDQwNzYyMjE3LC0yMjYyNDE0MDIsLTIzOD
-YwMzQ3OTA3LC0xMjY1MTA3ODQ0LDE3ODg3OTc0MDMsMTkyMTkz
+EzNzM1NiwtMTQ2MDM0NzkwNywtMTI2NTEwNzg0NCwxNzg4Nzk3
-NDQ0NywtNTU0MDY0NjA2LC0zNDU2NDMzNDQsMTEyMDA1NTk5XX
+NDAzLDE5MjE5MzQ0NDcsLTU1NDA2NDYwNiwtMzQ1NjQzMzQ0LD
-0=
+ExMjAwNTU5OV19
 -->